 I chose you and I lost my ability to see.
 I couldn’t see your failings, though I was aware of them before.
 It’s not that I was blind, but that I didn’t want to see.
 Deep down inside, I think accepting your flaws was a reflection on me.
 Because you were MY choice.

-I could look at you in envy For all the things you have, The ease with which you cope, Your luck when things get bad.
+I could look at you in envy for all the things you have, the ease with which you cope, and your luck when things get bad.
 You show me I can shape my world, just to bring that little bit of ease.
 That when the wind is strong we sometimes need to bend, orContinue reading “I could look at you in envy”